Andrew-Ochieng/Andrew-Ochieng/README.md

 * 🚀 I enjoy turning ideas into functional software applications, learning new technologies and mentoring upcoming techees.

-* 🥑 I have over 2+ years of experience designing and building software applications that enhance end-user functionality.
+* 🥑 I have over 3+ years of experience designing and building software applications that enhance end-user functionality.

 * 🌱 Logic, Design, Communication and Teamwork are my greatest strengths.

-* 👯 I’m looking to collaborate on open-source projects especially on Javascript and Python
+* 👯 I’m looking to collaborate on open-source projects

-* 💡 In my free time, I enjoy listening to country music, watching documentaries & nature walks.

 </br>